-- Be part of an organisation that contracted with LuxTrust S.A.
-(CSP) as RA, SRA or LRA Network; - Complete the RAO Agreement, attesting to the truth of his or her assertions regarding professional experience and legally commit to adhere to the RAO Obligations and Code of Ethics; - Attend the preparation training.
-This is usually a one or two days training covering the RAO knowledge domains: - Basic principles in cryptography and PKI systems; - Related laws and regulations; - o RA software practices; - RA(O) guidelines and procedures; - Telecommunication and Internet security basics; - Accept for being selected for audit or controls; - Continuing education is required to maintain an RAO's certification in good standing.
+- Be part of LuxTrust S.A.
+(CSP); - Attest to the truth of his or her assertions regarding professional experience and legally commit to adhere to the RAO Obligations and Code of Ethics; - Attend the preparation training.
+This is usually a one or two days training covering the RAO knowledge domains: - o Basic principles in cryptography and PKI systems - o Related laws and regulations - RA software practices - RA(O) guidelines and procedures - Telecommunication and Internet security basics - Accept for being selected for audit or controls; - Undergo continuing education.

-4.1.2.3 PKI Participants responsibilities related to enrolment process
+4.1.2.2 PKI Participants responsibilities related to enrolment process